Combinatorial optimization and reasoning with graph neural networks: Preliminaries

-\paragraph{Local search~\cite{aarts2003local}} Local search is another solving process commonly used to solve general, large-scale constrained problems.
-Since local search only partially explores the space in a perturbative fashion, unlike CP, it is an incomplete approach without a guarantee of optimality.
-The search starts from a candidate solution $s$, and it iteratively adds solutions by selecting a neighboring solution $s^\prime$ until no improvement occurs.
+\paragraph{Local search and metaheuristics} Local search~\citep{potvin2018handbook} is another algorithmic framework that is commonly used to solve general, large-scale CO problems.
+Local search only partially explores the solution space in a perturbative fashion and is thus an incomplete approach that does not provide an optimality guarantee on the solution it returns.
+In its simplest form, the search starts from a candidate solution $s$ and iteratively explores the solution space by selecting a neighboring solution until no improvement occurs.
 Here, the \emph{neighborhood} of a solution is the set of solutions obtained by making some modifications to the solution $s$.
+In practice, local search algorithms are improved through \textit{metaheuristic} concepts \citep{glover2006handbook}, leading to algorithms like \textit{simulated annealing} \citep{van1987simulated,delahaye2019simulated}, \textit{tabu search} \citep{glover1998tabu,laguna2018tabu}, \textit{genetic algorithms} \citep{kramer2017genetic}, \textit{variable neighborhood search} \citep{mladenovic1997variable,hansen2019variable}, all of which are designed to help escape \textit{local minima}.

+\paragraph{Approximation algorithms} The class of \emph{approximation algorithms} \citep{Vaz+2010} is designed to produce, typically in polynomial time, feasible solutions for CO problems.
+Unlike local search and metaheuristics, the value of those feasible solutions is guaranteed to be within a certain bound from the optimal one.
+Notable examples of approximation algorithms are \textit{polynomial-time approximation schemes} (PTAS) that provide a solution that is within a factor $1 + \epsilon$ (with $\epsilon > 0$ being an input for the algorithm) of being optimal (e.g., \citet{arora1996polynomial} for the TSP), or \textit{fully polynomial-time approximation schemes} (FPTAS), where additional conditions on the running time of the algorithm \citep{ausiello2012complexity} are imposed.

-\subsection{Machine learning}
+\subsection{Machine Learning}

-Here we give a short and concise overview of machine learning.
+In this section, we give a short and concise overview of machine learning.
 We cover the three main branches of the field, i.e., \new{supervised learning}, \new{unsupervised learning}, and \new{reinforcement learning}.
-For details, see~\cite{Shalev-Shwartz2014,Moh+2012}.
-Moreover, we introduce \new{imitation learning}, which is of high relevance to CO.
+For details, see~\cite{Moh+2012,Shalev-Shwartz2014}.
+Moreover, we introduce \new{imitation learning} that is of high relevance to CO.